What are the other Names for this Condition? (Also known as/Synonyms)

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.

 What are the possible Complications of Dementia, NOS?

-Complications depend on many factors, such as severity of the condition, the underlying causal factor, age, and overall health of the individual, etc. These include:
+The complications of Dementia (NOS) depend on many factors, such as the severity of the condition, the underlying causal factor, age, and overall health of the individual, etc. The complications may include:

 - The main complication, which occurs on account of memory loss and neurological function impairment, is that institutionalized care might be required for prolonged periods, or for the rest of an individual’s life.
 This is due to complete degeneration of mental and emotional health, since there is a progressive inability of individuals to take care of themselves

 - There may be a loss of inhibition, spontaneous incontinence (involuntary bowel or bladder movement), loss of sleep